globaleaks/whistleblowing-software/documentation/security/ApplicationSecurity.rst

 A strong password should be formed by capital letters, lowercase letters, numbers and a symbols, be at least 12 characters long and include a variety of at least 10 different inputs.
 An acceptable password should be formed by at least 3 different inputs over capital letters, lowercase letters, numbers and a symbols, be at least 10 characters and include a variety of at least 7 different inputs.

-Two factor authentication (2FA)
+Two Factor Authentication (2FA)
 -------------------------------
 Users are enabled to enroll for Two Factor Authentication via their own preferences.
 The system implements Two Factor Authentication (2FA) based on TOTP as for `RFC 6238 <https://tools.ietf.org/rfc/rfc6238.txt>`_

-Password change on first login
+Password Change on First Login
 ------------------------------
 The system enforces users to change their own password at their first login.
 Administrators could as well enforce password change for users at their next login.

-Periodic password change
+Periodic Password Change
 ------------------------
 The system enforces users to change their own password every 3 months.
 This period is configurable by administrators.

-Proof of work on login
+Proof of Work on Login
 ----------------------
 The  system implements a proof of work on every login.
 Each client should request a token, solve the proof of work and wait a timeout for the token to become valid.
 This feature is intended to slow down possible attacks requiring more resources to users in terms of time, computation and memory.

-Slowdown on failed login attempts
+Slowdown on Failed Login Attempts
 ---------------------------------
 The system identifies multiple failed login attempts and implement a slowdown procedure where an authenticating client should wait up to 42 seconds to complete an authentication.
 This feature is intended to slow down possible attacks requiring more resources to users in terms of time, computation and memory.

-Password recovery
+Password Recovery
 -----------------
 In case of password loss users could request a password reset via the web login interface ckicking on a “Forgot password?” button.
 When this button is clicked, users are invited to enter their username or an email.
 If the provided username or the email correspond to an existing user, the system will provide a reset link to the configured email.